-It makes no sense to harm good students who need robust science classes in high school to qualify for college,
+It makes no sense to harm good students who need robust science classes in high school to qualify for college, and to succeed there.

 There is no good argument for trying to close an achievement gap by reducing the quality of education for those at or near the top of the academic standings.
 That is especially true when there has been no determination as to how the redirected money would be used.

 If the two-thirds of the parcel tax money that went toward reduced class sizes has done little to elevate poorly performing students, perhaps that program needs to be examined and replaced with something that could be more effective.

 There also must be greater encouragement for nonwhite students to take science courses, which now are filled with predominantly white students at Berkeley High.